 The transmission of malaria in Uzbekistan is focal and localized to small areas.
 In 2011 0 autochthonous cases were reported in the country.
 Nevertheless, there is some concern that the problem is larger than officially reported.

 In 1999, due to a steady increase in imported malaria and the presence of conditions favourable for malaria transmission, the first 7 autochthonous cases of malaria were registered.
 This number more than quintupled between 1999 and 2000.
 From 2001 to 2004, 84 cases due to local transmission were registered.
-All reported cases occurred in the Surkhan-Darya region, which borders Tajikistan and Afghanistan.
+All reported cases occurred in the Surkhan-Darya region, which borders Afghanistan and Tajikistan.

-The territory of the country can be subdivided into three elimination strata:
+The territory of the country can be subdivided into 3 elimination strata:

-- areas in the consolidation phase: all regions bordering Tajikistan, except the Surkhan-Darya region; and
+- areas in the consolidation phase - all regions bordering Tajikistan, except the Surkhan-Darya region